 No, this is a common trap in the Hair Removal industry.
 I don't have contracts, and I won't get you to sign a form committing to further treatments. if you have a treatment, you are under no obligation to return.

-Whoever told you this is an idiot.
-It is actually illegal to advertise 'permanent hair removal'.
+Except for electrolysis which is a 'one hair at a time' treatment and not suitable for large areas, it is actually illegal to advertise 'permanent hair removal'.
 That phrase implies absolute removal of every hair in the treated area for the rest of your life.
 No one can promise that.
-Laser, IPL, electrolysis - whatever technology you choose, is referred to by all professional operators in the hair removal industry as permanent hair reduction.
+Laser, IPL - whatever technology you choose, is referred to by all professional operators in the hair removal industry as permanent hair reduction.
 This is also why no reputable business will guarantee results or use the term 'permanent hair removal'.
 In fact, a Perth salon was sued for doing just that.

 Yes. if you are using a deodorant in the area that is being treated, make sure it does not contain aluminium oxide as this chemical builds up in your skin, and being metallic, it can block the light significantly.
 As a general guide, if you can see a slightly green or brown tinge in your underarm skin, then you have a build up of metallic substances in your skin which may affect the treatment results.